probprog/anglican-infcomp/doc/intro.md

-# Clojure library for compiled inference in Anglican
+# Clojure library for inference compilation in Anglican

-fdsaafds